cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 Mypy raises an error if it cannot find any type definitions for a Python package used by your program.
-Unless you are going to write these type definitions yourself (which you can), you should disable the error using the `mypy.ini` configuration file:
+Unless you are going to write these type definitions yourself, you should disable the error using the `mypy.ini` configuration file:

 ```ini
 # mypy.ini